“Dear Grandma, You probably don’t know this, but you have Alzheimer’s.

 How and Where You Can Run Against Alzheimer

-The 10-day Rim2Rim challenge is held by the US Run2Revive for those that have had their mind or body taken from them.
-On September 22nd, 29th and 30th the runners will be crossing the Grand Canyon to reach their $30.000 goal to help end Alzheimer’s and ALS disease.
+The GRAND CANYON RIM2RIM challenge is held by the US Run2Revive for those that have had their mind or body taken from them.
+From September 27th until the 30th the runners will be crossing the Grand Canyon to reach their $30.000 goal to help end Alzheimer’s and ALS disease.

 Researchers increasingly believe that neurodegenerative diseases such as ALS and Alzheimer’s share important features.
 Furthering our understanding of one disease may help us to prevent, treat, and cure the other.

-On September 30, 2018 you can join the Forum Purple Run in Koramangala, Bangalore in India.
+On September 15, 2019 the Forum Purple Run took place in Koramangala, Bangalore in India.

-20,000 people will be running across 7 malls in 6 cities at the same time, united in the same cause to raise awareness for Alzheimer’s.
+20,000 people were running across 8 malls in 6 cities at the same time, united in the same cause to raise awareness for Alzheimer’s.

 Walk to fight Alzheimer’s is an initiative of Alzheimer’s New Jersey in the US, providing care and support for New Jersey families today and helping to advance research for a cure tomorrow.